asazin90143/CERTIFICATES/README.md

 # CERTIFICATES

-# this repo is where I practice the certification I take
+###This repo is where I practice the certification I take and where I test things